-The Alabama Hills is the gateway to Mt.
-Whitney, the tallest mountain in California as well as the highest summit in the lower 48.
+The Alabama Hills are the gateway to Mt.
+Whitney, the tallest mountain in California, as well as the highest summit in the lower 48.
 The jagged formation of the mountain makes it a beautiful sight, especially when covered in snow.
-It’s got gorgeous arches, beautiful views of the Eastern Sierras, and lots of Hollywood history.
-Both Mobius Arch and Boot Arch were a highlight during my recent California desert road trip!
+It’s got gorgeous arches, terrific views of the Eastern Sierras, and lots of Hollywood history.
+Both Mobius Arch and Boot Arch were highlights during my recent California desert road trip!

 The best time to enjoy the Alabama Hills is in the winter or the spring.
 In the wintertime, you can see snow on the mountaintops, and sometimes snow in the Alabama Hills themselves, whereas in the springtime, there are swaths of wildflowers in bloom.

 14. Look for McWay Falls in Big Sur

 The Central Coast is my favorite part of California, beginning with Santa Barbara, where I attended college (I’m a UCSB Gaucho for life), and heading up to San Francisco via Big Sur.
 This is one of the most popular parks in California, so it usually books up well in advance for good reason.
 You will see incredible coastal redwood trees, and of course, find the unique McWay Falls, standing 80 feet tall and flowing directly into the ocean when the tide comes in.
 It is a gorgeous spot you don’t even need to hike to — just park your car outside of Julia Pfeiffer Burns State Park and walk over.

 Finally, no Big Sur road trip is complete without a stop at the infamous Bixby Bridge, which makes an idead ending for your Big Sur adventure as you head north to Monterrey.